ctz/ctz.github.com/_posts/2019-07-02-rustls-vs-openssl-resumption-performance.md

 for details of other measurements

 # Resumption performance
-Unlike a full handshake, resumption elides most of the expensive cryptography in a handshake.
+Resumption elides most of the expensive cryptography that is needed for a full handshake.
 This means we expect to see much higher handshake speeds, and for other processing (such as parsing, memory allocation, etc.) to limit the results.

 An important note: TLS1.3 improved the security of resumption to include a key